Callmel4p/MiniCTF-2024/Write up/MiniCTF2024 (1).md

 #### _**Comment**_
-I don't know how other player are but I have to change some code in Let_him_cook.cpp to run in my computer
+I don't know how other players are but I have to change some code in Let_him_cook.cpp to run in my computer
-- Change bits/stdc++.h into iostream.
+- Change `bits/stdc++.h` to `iostream`.
 I know the reason is my computer doesn't have library bits/stdc++.h
 - Add `return 0` to funtion guess_what.
 I have to do that because a warning:  `Let_him_cook.cpp:45:1: warning: no return statement in function returning non-void [-Wreturn-type]`

 Does that mean changing given code is a part of challenge ?